pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 The following account, resources, and application versions are required for use in this document:

-- A GCP account with a payment method set up to pay for the GCP resources you create.
-You should also have sufficient GCP account permissions and knowledge to:
+- A GCP account with a payment method set up to pay for the GCP resources you create and appropriate GCP account permissions and knowledge to:

   - Create a PostgreSQL Database.